nicholschm/theodinprojectWiki/Adding-a-Section.md

 end
 ```

-7. [Generate a unique uuid](https://www.uuidgenerator.net/version4) and give the section an identifier_uuid attribute:
+7. Give the section an identifier_uuid attribute value of `'create_uuid'`.
+This will be replaced by a real uuid automatically when the seed script is run later.
 ```
 course.add_section do |section|
   section.title = 'A New Section Title'
-  section.description = 'A brief description of what the section covers.' section.identifier_uuid = '<paste the uuid you generated here>' end
+  section.description = 'A brief description of what the section covers.' section.identifier_uuid = 'create_uuid'
+end
 ```